-What is the reason for the rightward and leftward shift of demand and supply curve?
+The rightward and leftward shift of the demand curve

-This is a common question asked from me, when I teach students the concepts of ‘demand and supply’.
+The rightward and leftward shift of the demand curve is a common question asked by me when I teach students the concepts of ‘demand and supply.
 One basic rule you all need to memorize, ‘Right shift means to increase or rise’ and ‘Left shift means less or decrease’.

 Supply shows the direct relationship between price and quantity supplied keeping other factors constant (ceteris paribus).
 When we construct a supply curve, taking quantity supplied on the x-axis and price on the y-axis, we get an upward sloping curve.